-In order to receive timely delivery of requested documents in advance of the KFN special meeting, your request should be received no later than and the special meeting, your request any documents, KKR or KFN will mail them to you by first class mail, or another equally prompt means, within one business day after receipt of your request.
+In order to receive timely delivery of requested documents in advance of the KFN special meeting, your request should be received no later than , 2014.
+If you request any documents, KKR or KFN will mail them to you by first class mail, or another equally prompt means, within one business day after receipt of your request.